CipherVision/CirclePop/README.md

 ## Summary

-A responsive HTML5 browser-based game written in Javascript with the PixiJS game engine.
+A responsive HTML5 browser-based game written in JavaScript with the PixiJS game engine.

 ## How To Play